grylliasg/python-multidimensional-project/README.md

-Python project - web scraping from wikipedia - using computational geometry with the data
+Python project - web scraping from wikipedia - applying computational geometry with the data